Aelrid/LSTM-Stock-Predictor/README.md

 Which model tracks the actual values better over time?

-A:Closing price predictor model tracks the actual values better over time.
+A:Closing price predictor model tracks the actual values better.

 Which window size works best for the model?